cteerara/StationarySchrodinger/README.md

-    * **Eig(Hij)**
+    * **LowestEnergyState(Hij)**

-       Function prints out the lowest energy state and the corresponding wavefunction's amplitudes on each basis.
-The EigenVector[i] represents the amplitude of basis b[i], and the wavefunction corresponding to the lowest energy state is \Sum_0^n (EigenVector[i]b[i])
+      The function returns the lowest energy state and the corresponding wave function.

       INPUT:

-              n-by-n tensorflow array represneting the the hamiltonial
+              n-by-n tensorflow array represnting the the Hamiltonian

       OUTPUT:

-	            a list of eigen value and eigen vectors of the hamiltonian
+              A list of length 2 named LES where

-	            EigVecVal[0] = tensorflow array of eigen values
+              LES[0] is the lowest energy stat of the Hamiltinian

-	            EigVecVal[1] = tensorflow array of eigenvectors
+              LES[1] is the corresponding eigen vector